codefresh-io/docs.codefresh.io/_docs/kb/articles/clone-backup-pipelines-projects.md

 ---
-title: "How To: Clone or backup Pipelines or Projects"
+title: "How To: Clone or back up pipelines or projects"
 description:
 group: kb
 sub-group: articles